 Title 24 is the California Building Standards Code and is part of the larger California Code of Regulations.
-It applies to all occupancies that submit for a building permit in California, and the most recent edition is dated 2013.
+It applies to all occupancies that submit for a building permit in California, and the most recent edition is dated 2022, which becomes effective on January 1, 2023.
 Title 24 has twelve parts, each outlining a specific section of the building standards code, and includes regulations for energy efficiency and specific building requirements.
 Of particular interest to the evaporative cooling industry are the seismic regulations included in Title 24, Part 2: The California Building Code.

-The California Building Code is based on IBC 2012 and ASCE 7-10 (see page J38 for "Seismic Design and Qualification Methods").
+The 2019 California Building Code is based on IBC 2018 and ASCE 7-16 (see page J27 for "Seismic Design").
 It is important to note how California interprets these two standards.
 For critical facilities, including essential care, hospitals, and mission critical entities, California requires shake table testing to prove mechanical operation following a seismic event.
 Calculations are not accepted.
 While most states have the same requirements, very few enforce it.
-For its most critical of facilities, heath facilities, California designates this enforcement to its Office of Statewide Health Planning and Development (OSHPD).
-In addition to enforcement, OSHPD also has the authority to amend Title 24 when necessary.
-To help make the building and submittal process easier for contractors, OSHPD provides a pre-approved list of mechanical and electrical components available for use on hospitals.
+For its most critical of facilities, heath facilities, California designates this enforcement to its Office of Statewide Health Planning and Development (OSHPD) which became the Department of Health Care Access and Information (HCAI) in Aug 2021.
+In addition to enforcement, OSHPD or HCAI also has the authority to amend Title 24 when necessary.
+To help make the building and submittal process easier for contractors, OSHPD or HCAI provides a pre-approved list of mechanical and electrical components available for use on hospitals.
 If outside components are selected for use on a facility, those individual components must be shake table tested.